-In the questionnaire I send my clients, I ask which family members they want photographed for the family formals.
+In the questionnaire I send my clients, I ask which family members they want photographed for the family portraits.
 From there we can create a shot list!
 This is really the only part of the day that I am referencing a shot list.
 I always suggest keeping it small and simple.
 You don’t want to overwhelm yourself!
-Especially since family formals are one of the longer and tedious parts of the day, given that it can last from 30 mins to an hour.
+Especially since family portraits are one of the longer and tedious parts of the day, given that it can last from 30-45 minutes.

 Here’s a tip to not overwhelm yourself!
-You can have the immediate family like parents, siblings, spouses and children of siblings, and grandparents during the pre or post ceremony family formals.
-Then you can have the extended family formals (aunts, uncles, cousins) at a specific time during the reception.
+You can have the immediate family like parents, siblings, spouses and children of siblings, and grandparents during the pre or post ceremony family portraits.
+Then you can have a more relaxed photos for extended family (aunts, uncles, cousins) during the reception.

 This is a general shot list I usually suggest.
 It’s not definite but it’s a good place to start:

-- Bride with bride’s parents (and bride with each parent individually)
+- Partner #1 + parents (and with each parent individually)

-- Groom with groom’s parents (and groom with each parent individually)
+- Partner #2 + parents (and with each parent individually)